 In the field of dance, Yorinks helped create a full-length dance/theater piece entitled A Selection with the renowned dance company Pilobolus.

 Among his many published works for adults and children, his writings have been hailed as “one of the most distinctive prose styles in children’s literature.”
 Through his forty years of picture-book making, he has teamed up with many famed illustrators including William Steig, Mort Drucker, David Small, Richard Egielski, and Maurice Sendak.
 His book, Mommy?, was a New York Times bestseller.
-Making Scents, his new graphic novel, will be published in June 2017.
+Making Scents, his new graphic novel, was published in June 2017.

 He has written and directed over 40 original audio plays performed live in several series he established at The Kennedy Center, The Henry Street Playhouse, The Jacob Burns Film Center, and The New Victory Theater in New York City as well as other venues across the country.
 His audio work has been broadcast nationwide on Sirius/XM Satellite Radio and on New York Public Radio.